 - 1. Click on the widget and then click on Group By in the toolkit. - 2.
-In the dialog, check the box of the dimension to use as the 1st By.
-To search for a dimension, enter the first few characters at the top of the dialog. - 3.
-Then, check the box(es) of any additional dimensions to use as the 2nd By, 3rd By, etc. - 4.
+In the Group By window, check the box(es) of any dimension(s) you wish to use for grouping the data, including the dimension for the highest-level groupings (1st By) and additional dimensions to use when drilling or expanding members (2nd By, 3rd By, etc.).
+Also include any dimensions you wish to make available to end users in the breadcrumb menu.
+To search for a dimension, enter the first few characters in the search box.
+If the desired By is not listed, you may need to change the data cube at the top of the window. - 3.
+In the right pane, place the selected dimensions in the desired order for grouping data, drilling, and expanding members.
+You can drag and drop dimensions or click the dimension's number to select from a menu. - 4.
 (Optional) To turn on auto-expand for a dimension, click the button in the right pane.
 The icon is blue when auto-expand is on.
-This will expand all members of the dimension to the next dimension.
-The results will be different depending on the type of view: standard grid (i.e., tree) (see page 53); flat view grid (see page 55); or expanded graph formats (see page 57).
+This will expand all members of the dimension to the next level.
+The results will be different depending on the type of view: standard grid (i.e., tree) (see page 56); flat view grid (see page 58); or expanded graph formats (see page 60).
 Auto-expand is available in Comparative, Multi Comparative, and Mix widget types. - 5.
 Click OK.